Software-For-Love/documentation/onboarding/designer.md

 Our goal is to:

--   Design the "Coming Soon" page for our website!
+-   Design a landing page for any of our current projects or a new idea that you might have!
 -   Get used to Figma
 -   Work together!

 ## What you need to do

-You're going to design your own version of the "Coming Soon" page for our website on Figma!
+You're going to design your own version of a landing page for a current or new project on Figma!

 > Doesn't need to be perfect!
 Something needs to be there though.

-We're going to review each others designs together on the Slack!
-Send your Figma project to the channel and people will give constructive feedback.
+Send your Figma project to the `#onboarding` channel and people will give constructive feedback.

 So you're going to:

-1. Design the "Coming Soon" page
+1. Design a landing page for any of our current projects or a new idea that you might have!
 2. Give feedback to others

 This should be completed within _7 days_ of you being assigned this task!